seacode/gmacs/docs/smbkc/smbkc.md

 ## Changes in Assessment Methodology

 This assessment is done using Gmacs.
 The model is based upon the 3-stage length-based assessment model first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
 There are several differences between the Gmacs assessment and the previous model.
-One of the major differences being that natural and fishing mortality are continuous within `r M[[2]]$nseason` discrete seasons.
+One of the major differences being that natural and fishing mortality are continuous within 5 discrete seasons.
 Season length in Gmacs is controlled by changing the proportion of natural mortality that is applied during each season.

 ## Changes in Assessment Results